SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the financial instrument and are measured initially at fair value plus, for an item not at fair value through profit or loss, transactions costs that are directly attributable to its acquisition or issue.
 Regular way purchases and sales of financial assets are recognised on the date on which the Company commits to purchase or sell the asset i.e. the trade date.

-b) Classification and subsequent measurement of financial assets
+b) Classification and initial measurement of financial assets

 For the purposes of subsequent measurement, the Company classifies its financial assets into the following categories: